AliceNN-ucdenver/starter-hugo-academic/content/course/web-api/assignment2.md

 - Basic knowledge of Node.js
 - Node.js installed on your local machine
 - Access to [GitHub Classroom](https://classroom.github.com/classrooms)
+- Accept GitHub Classroom – this should have been provided to you by your instructor.
+[Classroom Assignment 2](https://classroom.github.com/a/OffQ0YkY)
 - GitHub Classroom will clone the repository [CSC3916_Assignment2](https://github.com/AliceNN-ucdenver/CSC3916_Assignment2) for you into your GitHub Classroom repository.

 ## Step-by-step Guide